ibm-js/delite-tutorial/beginner.md

     anotherCustomElement.startup();
 });
 ```
-Note that programmatically created widgets should always call `startup()`.
+Note that programmatically created widget instances should always call `startup()`.
 A helper function is provided by `delite/Widget` to place it
 somewhere in the DOM named `placeAt`
 (see the [documentation](https://github.com/ibm-js/delite/blob/master/docs/Widget.md#placement) for it's usage).